Inter-Port Isolation

 Specification Definition

-When disclosing inter-port isolation on test reports and datasheets, Halberd Bastion follow the BASTA reporting recommendations.
-BASTA define the reporting of inter-port isolation per the following specification.
-It should be noted that BASTA refer to this parameter as Port-to-Port Isolation, Halberd Bastion have deferred to ETSI recommendations for the use of the term Inter-Port Isolation in its place.
+When disclosing inter-port isolation on test reports and datasheets, R-Spectrum follow the BASTA reporting recommendations.
+Powertec have deferred to ETSI recommendations for the use of the term Inter-Port Isolation over Port-to-Port Isolation referred to by BASTA.

 • An absolute parameter.